Egypt–Iran relations: History

-Egypt was occupied by the Achaemenid and Sassanid Persian Empires during ancient times.
+Egypt was ruled by the Achaemenid and Sassanid Persian Empires during ancient times.

 Despite sharing the Shia faith, Fatimid Egypt and Buyid Iran had unfriendly relations due to conflicting interests over Syria and Jazira.
 Both later declined under the pressure of the Seljuk Turks.
 Following the 1258 Sack of Baghdad, the Sunni Caliphs found asylum in Mamluk Egypt.
 The Ilkhanate Mongols, based in Iran, fought many wars with the Mamluks even after converting to Islam.

 In the 15th century, Mamluk Egypt and Iran under the Aq Qoyunlu Padishah continued to clash in Upper Mesopotamia, culminating in the Battle of Urfa after a similar Iranian advance into Egyptian dependencies in the decade before.
 However, attitudes changed when Ottoman expansion tipped the balance of power in the Middle East.
 The Ottomans invaded Egypt once a Safavid-Mamluk alliance seemed imminent.

+After the 1922 Declaration of Egyptian Independence, Iran's representation to Egypt was upgraded to a delegation, the only eastern country with a presence in Egypt.
+Egypt was the first Arab country to have a diplomatic mission in Iran after Reza Khan became Shah of Iran.
+In 1928, both countries signed a friendship treaty, followed by a trade agreement in 1930.
 In 1939, diplomatic relations between Egypt and Iran were upgraded to ambassadorial level, and Youssef Zulficar Pasha was appointed as Egypt's first ambassador in Tehran.
 In the same year, Princess Fawzia of Egypt, the sister of King Farouk I, married Mohammad Reza Pahlavi, the then crown prince (later shah) of Iran.

+On November 20th 1951, Iranian prime minister Mossadegh visited Egypt for four days.
+There he was greeted as a national hero for nationalizing the oil industry in Iran.
+Mossadegh met both King Farouk and prime minister Mustafa al-Nahhas, where he has awarded an honorary doctorate degree from Fouad University.

 The relationship between Iran and Egypt had fallen into open hostility after the Egyptian Revolution of 1952 which brought Gamal Abdel Nasser to power and the CIA-backed coup d'état in Iran in 1953 which saw the return of the Shah Mohammad Reza Pahlavi to power.
+Egypt felt threatened by the Baghdad Pact, which Iran joined in 1955, whose members were criticized as a part of the Anglo-American alliance and against anti-colonial Arab nations.
 Due to the positive approach of the Shah towards Israel in July 1960 Egypt and Iran expelled each other's ambassadors.
-The strained relations between Egypt and Iran became progressively worse when Nasser financed Ayatollah Khomeini in May 1963 to accelerate the latter's opposition to the Shah.
+The strained relations between Egypt and Iran became progressively worse when Nasser financed Ayatollah Khomeini and other Iranian opposition groups in May 1963 to accelerate the latter's opposition to the Shah.